IvanSilbern/2021_AMartinez_aSyn/Readme.md

 Readme
 ================

-Sets of scripts in support to the paper “Low-expressing synucleinopathy mouse models based on oligomer formation and C-terminal truncation of α-synuclein”
+Set of scripts in support to the paper “Low-expressing synucleinopathy mouse models based on oligomer formation and C-terminal truncation of α-synuclein”
 `https://www.frontiersin.org/articles/10.3389/fnins.2021.643391/full` by